UKHO/docs/software-engineering-policies/Terraform/TerraformPolicy.md

 If the intention is to use a module for possible reuse by other teams or future then consider a public module using github as a host.

-Examples of other terraform modules can be found by searching for [tfmodule on github](https://github.com/UKHO?q=tfmodule&type=all&language=&sort=)
+Examples of other terraform modules can be found by searching the ukho organisation for [tfmodule on github](https://github.com/UKHO?q=tfmodule&type=all&language=&sort=)

 ## Set provider property on all objects